 Can Interspire Email Marketer send one email to multiple lists?

-When prompted to select your contact list, simply hold down the CTRL key and select the lists you wish to send to.
+When prompted to select your contact list, just click on the checkbox for all the lists you want to send the campaign to.